 The Dark Souls games are known for their excruciating difficulty, and this is most prominent in the truly brutal boss battles that the talented masochists at From Software has graciously blessed us with.
+Here are the top 10 hardest Dark Souls bosses of all time.

 10. Crossbreed Priscilla (Dark Souls)